 “She received a cold call out of the blue from clients requesting to purchase a house over the weekend,” said Saanich Police Sgt.
 Chris Horsley.
 “The lady phoned said ‘We need to have a house set up,’ some fairly specific parameters: it needed to be immediately move-in ready, had to be within 15 to 20 minutes from town.
 And they were looking at a home in the million-dollar range.”
-(This is a plan Rianne could have come up with in my opinion.
+(This is a plan RG could have come up with in my opinion.
+Maybe she conspired with the killers.
 It’s quite similar to the way her boyfriend was murdered years before.
 He too was LURED to a house and attacked from BEHIND!
 Interestingly enough, his body was discovered on February 2, 2002.
 Lindsay was murdered on February 2, 2008.
-Does that specific Month and Day have a special meaning to Rianne?
-It takes brains to plan a murder and make it appear as though someone else was behind it.
+Does that specific Month and Day have a special meaning to RG?
 Women are detail oriented and natural planners.
-Rianne worked at the same office as Lindsay and experts on Dateline said “someone in the same real estate firm as Lindsay planned this”, Rianne was one of Lindsay’s best friends and experts on Dateline said, “someone very close to Lindsay planned this murder.”
-Rianne was privy to the Desousa listing as it was her job to enter data into the computer.
-The female suspect requested to view the vacant Desousa property at 5:30 pm and some directed her to ask about that particular property.
+RG worked at the same office as Lindsay and experts on Dateline said “someone in the same real estate firm as Lindsay planned this”, RG was one of Lindsay’s best friends and experts on Dateline said, “someone very close to Lindsay planned this murder.”
+RG was privy to the Desousa listing as it was her job to enter MLS data into the computer(January 9, 2008) Lindsay had 5 homes to show the couple on Feb 2nd.
+The female suspect requested to view the vacant Desousa property FIRST, at 5:30 pm and someone must have directed the suspect to that particular property.
 You did NOT need to be a realtor to know about the Desousa listing!
-(If you look at Lindsay’s daytimer Photosshe noted “5:30”.
-Lindsay wrote these notes as she was speaking to the female suspect.)
-Rianne was aware Lindsay was going to the Desousa property alone and Jason would be meeting her there later.
-I believe the true conspirators tried to set the murder up to give the appearance the Zailo’s were involved but in hindsight, they put the focus on themselves.
-Bear in mind, the true conspirators are seasoned criminals who are well aware of our justice system.
-Rianne was obsessed with “Forensic Files” and other true crime shows.
+RG was aware Lindsay was going to the Desousa property alone and Jason would be meeting her there later.
+I believe the true conspirators tried to set the murder up to give the appearance Jason was involved but in hindsight, they put the focus on themselves.
+Bear in mind, the true conspirators had connections to the Mexican drug cartel and one of them had the power to order a hit.
+Perhaps even participate in the murder himself.
+This person does not even live in Canada anymore.
+RG was obsessed with “Forensic Files” and other true crime shows.
 The killer’s left NO DNA or fingerprints behind.
 That was NOT BY LUCK.
-The killers/conspirators were aware of what types of evidence would be required for criminal charges and to secure a successful conviction.
+The conspirators were aware of what types of evidence would be required for criminal charges and to secure a successful conviction.
 The conspirators likely know they are the prime suspects but they also know the investigators don’t have solid evidence.
-These people have actually made demands upon others to never speak Lindsay’s name in their presence for fear of wiretaps/recording devices, etc. They are loyal to one another and they are confident in each other that no one will talk.
+These people are loyal to one another and they are confident in each other that no one will talk.
 Someone always does though.
-The Zailo conspiracists continue to insist Rianne was not capable of being the mastermind that only Shirley could hold that title.
+The Zailo conspiracists continue to insist Shirley is the only one who could be the mastermind.
 They claim only a REALTOR would know about the Desousa property and Lindsay’s past clients.
-They claim Lindsay was not murdered because of drugs and that her murder had nothing to do with the Calgary drug bust.
+They claimed Lindsay was not murdered because of drugs and that her murder had nothing to do with the Calgary drug bust yet they are now morphing their original theory into the Calgary drug bust theory.
 They claim only someone who worked with Lindsay could give the killers her cell number but in fact, Lindsay’s personal cell number was listed on her public FB account, her business website, real estate advertisements, etc. and was available by doing a simple google name search.
-Oh, the irony of those who post with nothing more than a thought or feeling that they are right regardless of any foundation in fact.
+It is more than likely though that her best friend RG gave the killers Lindsay’s phone number.
 The Zailo conspiracists can dismiss whatever they want to, regarding the information on this site but are they doing so because they choose to want to be right in their position?
 Would it not serve them to stay open-minded and follow the evidence? )

 But was it too good to be true?
 Apparently, Lindsay had some doubts.